1,000+ Opportunities

 Save a search for “Department of Housing And Urban Development” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Academic, not-for-profit and for-profit institutions located in the U.S. (for-profit firms are not allowed to profit from the project), state and local governments, and federally recognized Native American tribes are eligible under all existing authorizations.
+Search similar grants →According to the current listing, eligibility includes: Academic, not-for-profit and for-profit institutions located in the U.S. (for-profit firms are not allowed to profit from the project), state and local governments, and federally recognized Native American tribes are eligible under all existing authorizations.
 Applications for supplementation of existing projects are eligible to compete with applications for new awards.
 Federal agencies and federal employees are not eligible to submit applications.
 The General Section of the NOFO provides additional eligibility requirements.
 Eligible applicant types include: Public nonprofit institution/organization (includes institutions of higher education and hospitals), Department or Agency of a U.S. State Government, U.S. Territory (or Possession) Government (including freely-associated states), U.S. State Government (including the District of Columbia), Federally Recognized lndian Tribal Governments, Local, State, Other Special Disctrict Government.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program